CSA-FEDERATE/Proposed-BuildingBlocks/WorkInProgress/BB-SC/MWLayer/Security/BB_Anomaly_Detection.md

 If “Yes, proposal for additional Signals/Information – what should be made available, and where e.g. via (COVESA) VSS/VISS -->

 ## Author/Company
-Requested by CONTI; planned to implement in SHIFT2SDV (maik.a.fuchs@accenture.com)
+planned to implement in SHIFT2SDV (maik.a.fuchs@accenture.com)

 ## Priority
 <!-- High, Medium, Low -->